Why Pay-for-Performance (or Pay-per-Lead)

 If you need sales leads, a pure performance-based service (e.g. pay-for-performance, pay-per-lead, etc.,) probably sounds like an attractive way to go.
 Depending on the vendor, you can potentially avoid most, if not all, of your up-front costs.
 So it seems to eliminate your financial risk.
-Then why doesn't it work?
+Then why doesn't it usually work?

 First we'll tell you why this happens.
 Then we'll tell you its impact on your business.
 Then we'll prove it.